Language exposure for deaf children: Sign language

 When deaf children are born to Deaf parents who use sign language, their language exposure is constant and fully accessible from birth.
 This is equivalent to the quality of language exposure received by hearing children.
 These children thus demonstrate typical language acquisition.
-However, most deaf and hard of hearing children have hearing parents with no experience in sign language.
+However, most deaf and hard of hearing children have hearing parents with little to no experience in sign language.
 There are many options available to these parents to help them provide their child with as much fully accessible language as possible from birth onward.

-First, many schools for the deaf offer sign language classes to parents who want to learn to sign with their child.
-Some schools even offer parent–infant programs which allow parents to bring their infants to the class and provide both language instruction to the parents, sign language exposure to the infant, and structured play time for the parents and infants to all interact in sign language with signing instructors present to facilitate and answer questions.